jaytmiller/crds/documentation/crds_users_guide/source/certify_constraints.rst

 An important limitation of 'replace' to note is that it only applies within the textual extent of on particular file class.
-At this time,  it's not possible to e.g. define a replacement in all_all and have it apply everywhere.
+At this time,  it's not possible to e.g. define a replacement in xxx_xxx and have it apply everywhere.

 Constraint Directive